emedinaa/kotlin-mvvm/README.md

 - Unit Testing + Mockito + Kotlin + Architecture components https://medium.com/@marco_cattaneo/unit-testing-with-mockito-on-kotlin-android-project-with-architecture-components-2059eb637912
 - Junit + LiveData https://jeroenmols.com/blog/2019/01/17/livedatajunit5/

+### Contributing and reporting issues

+If you want to contribute in this repository, please send me a pull request or if you want to report some issues please send at https://github.com/emedinaa/kotlin-mvvm/issues

 I appreciate any question or comment.
-Also, if you consider it useful , you can give me a star.
-Besides, you can put any issue at https://github.com/emedinaa/kotlin-mvvm/issues
+Also, if you consider it useful, you can give me a star ⭐ ⭐ ⭐.